Overview

 For some people, cooking is just a hobby, while for others it’s a passion.
-Maybe you’ve always had a dream of opening your own successful restaurant where you could share your passion with anyone who walked through the door by making them your favourite dishes.
-It can be intimidating to try to make your dream a reality, especially if you’ve heard that most restaurants only have a 20% chance of success, with nearly 60% of restaurants failing within their first year of business, and 80% failing within their first five.
-The important thing to do when going into business for yourself is research and make a plan for success.
-The more planning that goes into your business, the less likely you are to fail.
-Here are some tips to help you get started in building your restaurant.
+Maybe you’ve always had a dream of opening your own successful restaurant.
+You could share your passion with anyone who walked through the door by making them your favourite dishes.
+It can be intimidating to try to make your dream a reality, especially if you’ve heard that most restaurants only have a 20% chance of success.

 Opening in the Right Location

 Location is something that can really make a successful restaurant.
-You want to open somewhere where you’re guaranteed to be seen by a lot of people, either downtown where the foot traffic will earn you some guests, or along a main road so that the name of your restaurant will stick in the minds of passersby.
+You want to open somewhere where you’re guaranteed to be seen by a lot of people.
+Either downtown, where the foot traffic will earn you some guests, or along a main road so that the name of your restaurant will stick in the minds of passersby.
 No matter the location you choose, you should really consider buying an existing restaurant.
-Not only will purchasing an existing restaurant guarantee that the space will work for your needs, but it will also save you a lot of time, money, and unnecessary stress that you would face if you decided to renovate a property or build up from the ground.

 Creating Ambience

 Just as important as the location is the ambience of your restaurant.
-You shouldn’t feel the need to create a fancy space–especially if your restaurant specializes in something like burgers and fries–just something with a theme.
-A theme doesn’t necessarily mean that you need to purchase a bunch of nautical decorations or force your waitstaff to dress in cow folk garb and talk with a southern accent, it just means that there should be consistency in your restaurant’s decor, that everything should ‘fit’ into the overall style of your restaurant.
-Mixing too many styles within your decor will leave guests feeling unsettled and might cause them not to return, so it’s important to create an environment that is both easily identifiable and makes sense for the type of restaurant that you open.
+You shouldn’t feel the need to create a fancy space, especially if your restaurant specialises in something like burgers and fries—just something with a theme.
+A theme doesn’t necessarily mean that you need to purchase a bunch of nautical decorations or force your waitstaff to dress in cow folk garb and talk with a southern accent.
+It just means that there should be consistency in your restaurant’s decor.

 Curating the Perfect Menu

 Just as important as the theme of your restaurant is the theme of your menu.
 It wouldn’t make sense to offer cornbread and ribs alongside ratatouille and quiche.
 Your menu needs to be consistent if you want your customers to trust the quality of your food.
-Specializing in one type of cuisine rather than spreading yourself across multiple styles will make you seem both more professional and more capable in the dishes you make.
+Specialising in one type of cuisine rather than spreading yourself across multiple styles will make you seem both more professional and more capable in the dishes you make.
 You should also not be afraid to alter your menu after opening.
 Just because you’ve written it all out doesn’t mean it’s set in stone.

 In addition to providing quality options for your guests, you should also provide them with quality ingredients.
-The quality of the ingredients that you use will greatly impact the overall calibre of your dishes.
+The quality of the ingredients that you use will significantly impact the overall calibre of your dishes.
 Opt for fresh ingredients over frozen, and always be mindful of when ingredients are getting close to expiring.
 If you’re unsure whether something is still good or not, it’s safest to throw it out.
 You don’t want to end up earning a reputation for giving your customers food poisoning.

 Hiring the Right People